ZodiacFRA/Poke/README.md

 ## Server

 #### TODOs:
-- handle entity movement with pathfinder when movement is not used and direction is changed instead to prevent re running the algo
+- Handle entity movement with pathfinder when movement is not used and direction is changed instead to prevent re running the algo

+- Fix dijkstra problem, if player is stuck between 3 walls and pikachu, dijkstra won't be able to find a path from the player, as pikachu is colliding -> should be ok with the collision_treshold but does not work -> to be patched

 #### Workarounds: